Resume-Tips

 Professional Summary Example

-Detail-oriented financial analyst with 5 years’ experience optimizing investment strategies and improving reporting accuracy.
+Detail-oriented financial analyst with 5 years’ experience optimising investment strategies and improving reporting accuracy.
 Proven track record of increasing portfolio returns by 15%.
 Seeking to contribute expertise to [Company Name].

 Work Experience Example